simonox/iot-backend/docs/workshop/README.md

 * extend functionality (like dashboard)
 * connectors (like influxdb)
-* libraries (like aggregating watts and traosnform them to khw)
+* libraries (like aggregating watts and transform them to khw)

 ---